microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/riskyserviceprincipal.md

 Inherits from [entity](../resources/entity.md).

->**Note:** Using the riskyServicePrincipal API requires an Azure AD Premium P2 license.
+>**Note:** Using the riskyServicePrincipal API requires an Entra Workload Identity license.

 ## Methods